uagc-it-readiness/mobile-development-course-assignments/02-javascript/assignment-4/README.md

 ##Assignment 4 - Objects

-* Create a JavaScript that represents a person with properties that describe the person
+* Create a JavaScript object that represents a person with properties that describe the person
 * Add a property to hold the person's age
 * Add a property to the person that represents his/her children.
 This will be an array of person objects that describe the children.
 * Add a function called celebrateBirthday that increments the person's age